-Title of each class Trading Symbol(s) Name Name of each exchange on which registered SPDR [®] Gold Shares GLD NYSE Arca, Inc.

-Securities registered pursuant to Section 12(g) of the Act: None.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\boxed{\times}$ No $\boxed{}$

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \boxtimes

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \times No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer 🖂 Accelerated filer 🗌 Non-Accelerated filer 🗌 Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Title of each class Trading Sym bol(s) Name Name of each exchange on whice SPDR® Gold Shares GLI) ® NYSE Arca, Inc. S ecurities registe ered pursuant to Section 12(g) of the Act : None.
+Indicate by check mark if the registrant is a well-known se asoned issuer, as defined in Rule 405 of th e Securities A ct.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to f ile reports pursuar nt to Section 13 or Sectio n 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the regist 1934 during the preceding 12 months (or filing requirements for the past 90 days. or such shorter p period that the reg Indicate by check mark whether the regist to Rule 405 of Regulation S-T during the files).
+Yes \boxtimes No \square ant Indicate by check mark whether the regist an emerging growth company.
+See the def growth company" in Rule 12b-2 of the Ex initions of "large e accelerated filer, y, or Large accelerated filer ⊠ A accelerated filer Non-Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate new or revised financial accounting standard • • on period for complying with ı any Indicate by check mark whether the regist control over financial reporting under Sec prepared or issued its audit report. \boxtimes • Indicate by check mark whether the regist rant is a shell co mpany (as defined in Rule 12b-2 of the Exc change Act).
+Yes □ No ⊠ Aggregate market value of registrant's corregistrant's common stock on March 31, 2 • • g price of a share of the

+DOCUMENTS INCORPORATED BY REFERENCE: None

-Aggregate market value of registrant's common stock held by non-affiliates of the registrant, based upon the closing price of a share of the registrant's common stock on March 31, 2021 as reported by the NYSE Arca, Inc. on that date: \$56,387,705,000.
-Number of shares of the registrant's common stock outstanding as of November 23, 2021: 340,900,000
+Number of shares of the registrant's common stock outstanding as of November 22, 2022: 313,200,000